aymandy/git-learn/README.md

 <br>

-To run the application, you need to create a bucket in s3 and a python application of version 3.6-3.8 in an elastic bench, in the region eu-central-1
+To run the application: you need to create a bucket in s3 and a python application of version 3.6-3.8 in an elastic bench, in the region eu-central-1, user with access polisy EB, S3

 Bucket name: flask-app-git-hub-action \
 Application Name: my-flask \